 1. Poultry Feeder

 This poultry feeder can be filled up and that way you can simply refill when empty.
-No worries about underfeeding your ducks then.
+No worries about underfeeding your ducks.

-It is also great because it is harder for the ducks to waste and make a mess with their food in this type of feeder.
+It is also great because it is harder for the ducks to make a mess with their food in this type of feeder.

 So it works well all the way around.